lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 \frac{\text{d}\boldsymbol{\theta}}{\text{d}t} \propto \nabla S[\rho] = G(\boldsymbol{\theta}) \boldsymbol{\theta}.
 $$

 This defines a deterministic flow field over parameter space.
 In regions of uniform curvature, the system evolves slowly and symmetrically.
-But when one direction becomes locally dominant (i.e. the eigenvalues of $G(\boldsymbol{\theta})$ become asymmetric), the flow breaks symmetry and accelerates along that axis.
+The system's ability to resolve a specific direction corresponds to a rise in distinguishability, reflected in the local curvature profile.
+When one direction becomes locally dominant (i.e. the eigenvalues of $G(\boldsymbol{\theta})$ become asymmetric), the flow breaks symmetry and accelerates along that axis (i.e. a specific direction in $\boldsymbol{\theta}$-space becomes energetically or informationally preferred).
 A variable emerges.

 This process — emergence through spontaneous asymmetry in the curvature — does not require an external observer or measurement collapse.
 Instead, it is an internal dynamical effect of the geometry itself.
 A direction in $\boldsymbol{\theta}$-space becomes statistically distinguishable from the others: it carries more information and thus breaks the latent symmetry.